ahlstromcj/seq66/README.md

         *   Fixed playback of ultra-long patterns due to not sleeping in the output loop (forgot to convert milliseconds to microseconds).
         *   Fixed vertical zoom in the pattern editor.
+        *   Fixed bug in writing Meta and SeqSpec data-lengths greater than 127.
         *   Enhanced the event editor to work with channel-less tracks.
     *   Version 0.92.2:
         *   Added a Qt "style-sheet" configuration it to the 'usr' file.
 It